Veil-of-Aether/worldbuilding/structures.md

 # Structures

 ### Shrine of Elements
 The Shrine of Elements lays in the exact center of the world, at the point where the four provinces meet.
 This shrine houses the Pedestal of Ages, the Horn of Awakening, and many other sacred artifacts.
 The inside of the shrine features marble architecture and a large dome.
 The Spire of Equinox hangs down into the center of the shrine, suspended by four magical chains.
-Underneath the Pedestal of Ages is a staircase spiraling downward to the Crucible of Trial.

 ### Spire of Equinox
 The Spire of Equinox is a large pillar reaching into the heavens from the Shrine of Elements.
 It is held in place by four magical, glowing chains.
 The Spire is the only way to reach the Light Realm high above the world.
 One who wields the Sword of the Elements may raise it into the Spire to be magically transported up to the Light Realm.

 ### Crucible of Trial
 The Crucible of Trial is a cave with many levels underneath the Shrine of Elements.
+The entrance is a hole right outside the Shrine.
 The Crucible contains 30 levels with monsters of increasing difficulty the farther down one goes, with an additional rest point every 5 levels.
-At the very bottom is a rare and useful artifact (I still have to decide what it will be).
+At the very bottom is a magic artifact that increases health and stamina capacity.

 ### Earth Temple
 The Earth Temple is located at the far south of the known land, on the southern edge of Earth Province.
 The temple features crude granite and sandstone architecture and many small corridors.
 Over time, vines have crept up the eroding walls, and many cracks have formed.
 Terra the Earth Wizard resides in a large chamber near the back of the temple.